-Pachysandra

-Pachysandra is an excellent evergreen groundcover for shady to partly shaded areas.
+Photo by Sherrie Smith, University of Arkansas Cooperative Extension Pachysandra Pachysandra is an excellent evergreen groundcover for shady to partly shaded areas.
 The plants form a dense mat 8-10 inches high.
 It is one of the few groundcovers that thrive beneath pines.
 Pachysandra grows best in a good, loose, fertile soil with an acidic pH under 6.0.
 Problems can arise when pachysandra is stressed by transplanting, full sun, shearing, insect damage, or winter injury.
-The most serious disease of pachysandra is leaf blight and stem canker, caused by Volutella pachysandricola.
+The most serious disease of pachysandra is Leaf Blight and Stem Canker, caused by Volutella pachysandricola.
 Symptoms on leaves begin as brown or tan blotches with dark margins.
 The lesions often develop concentric rings of lighter and darker zones as they enlarge.
-Stem cankers begin as water soaked areas that become brown and shriveled.
+Stem cankers begin as water-soaked areas that become brown and shriveled.
 Leaves above the cankered stems start to yellow.
 When the stem is completely girdled, the plant wilts and dies.
 When conditions are warm and humid, pinkish-orange spore masses are produced on the cankered stems and on the underside of leaves.
-Pachysandra blight can spread rapidly through a planting, causing devastating loses.
+Pachysandra Blight can spread rapidly through a planting, causing devastating loses.
 Providing good growing conditions is the best protection against this disease.
 Severely diseased plants should be removed from the planting.
 Thiophanate methyl, chlorothalonil, and mancozeb are effective against Volutella.
 Plants should be sprayed when new foliage emerges in the spring, and repeated following label directions.

-Pachysandra blight-Volutella pachysandricola
+Pachysandra Blight-Volutella pachysandricola

-Sherrie Smith University of Arkansas Cooperative Extension Zoysia The most devastating and common disease of Zoysia turf is Large Patch, caused by Rhizoctonia solani.
+Photos by Sherrie Smith, University of Arkansas Cooperative Extension Zoysia The most devastating and common disease of Zoysia turf is Large Patch, caused by Rhizoctonia solani.
 Symptoms begin as water soaked black to reddish brown lesions on stolons and basal leaf sheaths.
 As tissue is killed by the fungus, irregular circular patches develop that may be several feet or more in diameter.
 Patches can enlarge to more than 25 feet in diameter.
 Sometimes a smoke colored or orange halo may be observed early in the morning at the margins of the patch.
 In severe cases entire lawns may be blighted.
 Affected shoots may be pulled easily from their points of attachment.
 Roots are discolored but not rotted.
 In Zoysia, the patches occur a little later in the spring than in bermudagrass, two to eight weeks after green up, or in the autumn.
 Sometimes symptoms slowly disappear during the growing season as surviving tillers start filling in the killed spots.
 Night irrigation and excessive amounts of nitrogen increase both severity and incidence of patch diseases.
 Complete fertilizers with time release nitrogen should be used instead of quick release nitrogen.
 No more than two pounds of nitrogen total should be applied per growing season.
 A soil test is useful to see where fertility levels are.
 Good drainage is essential for a healthy lawn.
-The turf should be dethatched if thatch accumulates to more than 0.5" thick.
-De-thatching should be done while grass is actively growing.
+The turf should be de-thatched if thatch accumulates to more than 0.5" thick.
+Dethatching should be done while grass is actively growing.
 Fungicides may be applied once in the spring between March 15 and April 15, and again in the fall between September 20 and October 10.
 Heritage, Prostar, Eagle, Instrata, and Bayleton are labeled for Large Patch.

-Spectricide Immunox, Fertilome F-Stop Granules, and Green Light Fung-Away Systemic fungicide are available for homeowners.
-The Arkansas Cooperative Extension Service offers its programs to all eligible persons regardless of race, color, national origin, religion, gender, age, disability, marital or veteran status, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.
+Spectracide Immunox, Fertilome F-Stop Granules, and Green Light Fung-Away Systemic Fungicide are available for homeowners.
+Zoysia Large Patch-Rhizoctonia solani